Our Probate Solicitors Answer Common Probate Questions

 Who can apply for Probate?

 Depending on whether or not the deceased left a Will, will depend on who can apply for Probate.
 If there is a Will, the Executors named can make an application for a Grant of Probate.
 In there is no Will, the person or people who are entitled under the Rules of Intestacy will be able to make an application for Letters of Administration.
-You can read more about the Rules of Intestacy in our Probate Solicitors’ blog, here.
+You can read more about the Rules of Intestacy in our Probate Solicitors’, here.

 Executors or Administrators can be known collectively as Personal Representatives.